The Bomb! (These Sounds Fall into My Mind): Critical reception

 AllMusic editor John Bush declared in a retrospective review that the song has a "great-sounding fusion of disco-funk and house that works well".
-Larry Flick from Billboard named it "retro-happy" and "an unassuming li'l jaunt back in time that is packed with more than a savvy twist or two."
+Larry Flick from Billboard magazine named it "retro-happy" and "an unassuming li'l jaunt back in time that is packed with more than a savvy twist or two."
 Chuck Campbell from Knoxville News Sentinel wrote, "The hi-NRG Eurodance number is romping good fun and a prime promotional tool for the album All in the Mind."
 In his weekly UK chart commentary, James Masterton described it as a "annoyingly catchy 70s-styled dance record that comes complete with tongue-in-cheek video featuring neon lights, platform heels and mile-wide afro haircuts.
 One of the more unconventional dance records at the moment and possibly by definition one of the best."
 Simon Price from Melody Maker praised it as "102 seconds of native New York night fever, indisputably the best "dance" single made in the last calendar year."
 Dave Piccioni from Music Weeks RM Dance Update commented, "Another all-time dance classic is reworked, rehashed and brutally stripped.
 Why do they do it?
 Well, probably because they come out sounding pretty damn good.
-Kenny Dope has taken a razor blade to Chicago's "Streetplayer", added some rough and ready beats, some latino congas, and presented a disco gem to a new generation of dancers.
+Kenny Dope has taken a razor blade to Chicago's 'Streetplayer', added some rough and ready beats, some latino congas, and presented a disco gem to a new generation of dancers.
 The result is slamming, the effect on the floor is similar.
 A simple sample track that is truly gorgeous."

 After the 1995 re-release, RM editor Brad Beatnik said, "It's the sort of tune that will go down very well on most floors thanks to its carnival atmosphere and very funky disco beats."
 He concluded, "A stormer."
 The magazine's James Hamilton viewed it as "so consistent a seller since late September ['94] that it must surely be the biggest import in ages", describing it as "a marathon bassily burbling percussive 0.125.9bpm underground rhythm groove".
 John Kilgo from The Network Forty declared it as "a perfect "roll down your windows and crank up the sound" tune".
 Iestyn George from NME praised it as a "joyous marriage of tribal trance and disco skillfully manipulated by Kenny Dope".
 Gareth Grundy from Select noted its "Donna Summer's turbo-charged funk", complimenting Dope for "single-handedly [having] made disco hip again with a record played in cool clubs, provincial nitespots and behind the result on Match of the Day."
 Charles Aaron from Spin stated that "more than a Box novelty, "The Bomb!" is essential '90s funk, a house party on the last car of the D to the A train winding its way from Brooklyn up to Manhattan's disco meat-packing district with conductor Kenny "Dope" Gonzalez mixing electro, hip-hop, house, and Chicago (the group)."
 In her review of the album, Spin editor Leigh Anne Fitzpatrick concluded that "the single alone will leave you chanting the catchy line These sounds fall into my mind."